 I Peter 3.
-6:

-RV como is preferred by HA.
-II así como is also permissible.
-Although M cuyas hijas sois vosotras is simpler, the corresponding RV phrase better conveys the original and is still just as clear. - Some may prefer the RV transliteration of the Greek participle-haciendo blen-to avoid synergistic implications RV no sois espantadas is stronger than M no of H and HA.5 -
+6: RV como is preferred by HA.
+II así como is also per-missible. - Although M cuyas hijas sois vosotras is simpler, the corresponding RV phrase better conveys the original and is still just as clear. - Some may prefer the RV transliteration of the Greek participle--haciendo bien-to avoid synergistic implications of M and HA.5 - RV no sois espantadas is stronger than M no